-In a separate report issued in September 2020, the OECD (with support from the G20, an organisation discussed below) issued the results of a study on foreign bribery and the role of intermediaries, managers and gender.
-The primary data source was information collected by the OECD on '115 foreign bribery resolutions against companies concluded [by OECD member states] between January 2014 and June 2018.'
-Confirming earlier studies by the OECD and other organisations, the report found that 'an intermediary was involved in 81% of cases (93 out of 115) and, in almost all cases, the intermediary made at least one direct bribe payment.'
-Summarising another aspect of the study, the OECD/G20 report stated that '[e]nforcement data shows that senior management is the hierarchical level of individuals most frequently involved in bribery committed by a company . . . in 75% of the cases (87 out of 115), a senior manager was involved in the scheme.'
+In a separate report issued in September 2020, the OECD (with support from the G-20, an organisation discussed below) issued the results of a study on foreign bribery and the role of intermediaries, managers, and gender.
+The primary data source was information collected by the OECD on '115 foreign bribery resolutions against companies concluded [by various OECD members states] between January 2014 and June 2018'.
+Confirming earlier studies by the OECD and other organisations, the report found that 'an intermediary was involved in 81 per cent of cases (93 out of 115) and, in almost all cases, the intermediary made at least one direct bribe payment.'
+Summarising another aspect of the study, the report stated that '[e]nforcement data shows that senior management is the hierarchical level of individuals most frequently involved in bribery committed by a company ... in 75% of the cases (87 out of 115), a senior manager was involved in the scheme.'
 The report also noted that 'gatekeepers' (eg, lawyers, accountants) played roles in various cases, but that more study and better data was needed to assess the frequency of such involvement.
 As to gender, the report laid out steps for obtaining better data.
 All of this information is relevant to how compliance professionals in multinational companies assess corruption and international enforcement risks.

-The OECD Working Group on Bribery is also focusing on enforcement as part of its 'Phase 4' monitoring of implementation of the OECD Anti-Bribery Convention by signatory countries.
-The OECD launched Phase 4 in 2016 and currently anticipates the review to last until 2024.
-The Working Group's Phase 4 guide states that the review is focusing on: 'the progress made by Parties on weaknesses identified in previous evaluations; enforcement efforts and results; any issues raised by changes in the domestic legislation or institutional framework of the Parties' and 'good practices which have proved effective in combating foreign bribery and enhancing enforcement.'
+The OECD Antibribery Working Group is also focusing on enforcement as part of its Phase 4 monitoring of implementation of the OECD Anti-Bribery Convention by signatory countries.
+The OECD launched Phase 4 in 2016 and currently anticipates the review lasting through 2024.
+The Working Group's Phase 4 guide states that the review is focusing on: 'the progress made by Parties on weaknesses identified in previous evaluations; enforcement efforts and results; any issues raised by changes in the domestic legislation or institutional framework of the Parties' and 'good practices which have proved effective in combating foreign bribery and enhancing enforcement'.
 Each treaty member will be the subject of a written report during this phase of the Convention's monitoring.
-Phase 4 reports have already been issued for such countries as the United States, United Kingdom, Australia, Chile, Germany, Japan, Korea, Mexico, the Netherlands, Norway, and Switzerland.
+Phase 4 reports have already been issued for such countries as the United States, UK, Australia, Chile, France, Germany, Greece, Hungary, Japan, Korea, Mexico, the Netherlands, Norway and Switzerland.
+In a related development, the Working Group will have a new chair as of 2 January 2023, Daniëlle Goudriaan, who is currently the European Prosecutor for the Netherlands.
+She will replace Drago Kos, who has chaired the Working Group since 2014.